pandey-ankit/coherence-new/lab2/lab2.md

 * You have completed:
   * Lab: Prepare Setup (Free-tier and Paid Tenants only)
   * Lab: Initialize Environment
-  * Lab: Run the Spring Boot Quick Start Demo

 The following has already been set up in this VM:

-1. The spring-workshop repository has been cloned from .... into `~/spring-workshop`.
+1. The `spring-workshop` repository has been cloned from .... into `~/spring-workshop`.
 We will build upon this workshop in this lab.

 > Note: Make sure you have stopped all Java processes from the previous lab.